This post may contain affiliate links. Read the full disclosure here.

 Storage & Freezing

-- Keep them tightly covered and store in the refrigerator for up to 2 weeks.
+- Keep them tightly covered and store them in the refrigerator for up to 2 weeks.

 - They also freeze well for up to 2 months.
 First, freeze the peanut butter balls on the baking sheet for 1 hour then transfer to a ziptop freezer bag.